 Tip #3: Create compelling “share-worthy” messages and materials.

 - Make sure your audience will notice your posts and respond to them.
 It will be important that your posts are shared by those who will resonate with your message.

 - Your posts are more likely to be shared if they include personal stories, important facts and data, inspirational quotes, or breaking news.

-- High-quality photos and images are critical and so are concise, well-crafted key messages no more than 40 characters long.
+- High-quality photos and images are critical and so are concise, wellcrafted key messages between 40 and 80 characters long.

 Most online adult Canadians (94%) use at least one social media platform, but gender, age and income influence what platforms they choose.
-Facebook is the most popular followed by YouTube, LinkedIn, Twitter, Pinterest and Instagram.
+Facebook is the most popular followed by messaging apps, YouTube, Instagram, LinkedIn and Twitter.
 Consider starting with one or two social media platforms that you are most comfortable with.

 Key tips for all social media platforms